Snowstorm marches north after blanketing Southeast

 - Major cities on the East Coast expected to get several inches of snow

-- More than 70 million people under winter storm alerts
+- More than 70 million people may be affected

 (CNN)The South got an early taste of winter before other regions this year, but the Northeast won't have to wait for too long.